01904 521 936

 Map

-Uncover the hidden gems, laid-back coastal charm and appetising flavours of one of Spain’s most beautiful regions
+Uncover the hidden gems, coastal charm and appetising flavours of one of Spain's most beautiful regions from the bay of Roses

-Visit the ancient inland town of Besalú and uncover the surreal world of famed artist Salvador Dalí as we visit his exuberant museum in his hometown of Figueres.
+Explore Barcelona, which showcases the fantastic architecture of Antoni Gaudí, including viewing the exterior of La Sagrada Família.
+Visit the ancient town of Besalú and uncover the surreal world of artist Salvador Dalí on a visit to his museum in Figueres.
+Finally, journey aboard the Little Red Train into France's Pyrenean foothills.

 Unforgettable experiences

-Set sail on a boat ride round the Cap de Creus peninsula to the gorgeous coastal village of Cadaqués, a laid-back small port that has inspired artists including Salvador Dalí.
+Take a boat ride around the Cap de Creus peninsula to the coastal village of Cadaqués, a light-filled location that has inspired artists including Salvador Dalí.

-Ride the charming Little Red Train through the French Pyrenees
+Riding the Little Red Train through the French Pyrenees

-Ride the charming Little Red Train through the French Pyrenees
+Riding the Little Red Train through the French Pyrenees

-Passing châteaux, sloping vineyards and dense forests, this 100-year-old heritage railway takes us on a beautiful journey to the gorgeous Pyrenean foothills with the option of enjoying the landscapes from open-air carriages.
+Passing châteaux, sloping vineyards and dense forests, this 100-year-old heritage railway takes us on a journey to the Pyrenean foothills, with the option of enjoying the landscapes from open-air carriages in summer.

-Experience spectacularly ornate buildings designed by renowned architect Antoni Gaudí, including his unfinished masterpiece La Sagrada Família, and the vibrancy of Las Ramblas on a tour of the Catalan capital.
+See the extraordinary buildings of renowned architect Antoni Gaudí, including the exterior of La Sagrada Família, and walk along the vibrant street Las Ramblas on a tour of the Catalan capital.

-The classic Catalan town of Figueres contains the world’s biggest surrealist object – the Dalí museum that hosts the largest collection of artworks by the town’s most revered son.
+The classic Catalan town of Figueres contains the world’s largest surrealist object – the Dalí museum that hosts the largest collection of artworks by the town’s most revered son.

-Spend time exploring beautiful Besalú, a magnificent, well-preserved example of a medieval town that is reached through a gatehouse that sits on an arched stone bridge.
+Spend time exploring the narrow stone streets and historic architecture of Besalú, a beautifully preserved example of a medieval town, reached through a gatehouse set on an arched stone bridge.

 Itinerary

-We meet at London St Pancras International and board the Eurostar to Paris in Standard Premier Class.
-In the French capital, we take our seats in First Class carriages for a journey through the heart of France to the Spanish town of Figueres.
-Here, we transfer by coach to our hotel which overlooks Canyelles Petites beach in the delightful town of Roses.
+We meet at London St Pancras International and board the Eurostar to Paris in Plus class with a light meal at our seats.
+In the French capital, we take our seats in First Class for a journey through the heart of France to the Spanish town of Figueres.
+Here, we transfer by coach to our hotel which overlooks Canyelles Petites beach in the town of Roses.

 Includes